ObsidianLabs/bsc-dapp-tutorial/README.EN.md

 - [Developing a complete dApp](#Developing-a-complete-dApp)

 ## About BNB Chain
-BNB Chain (BNB) is a sovereign smart contract blockchain delivering Ethereum Virtual Machine (EVM) compatible programmability and running parallel with Binance Chain.
+BNB Chain is a sovereign smart contract blockchain delivering Ethereum Virtual Machine (EVM) compatible programmability and that are composed of Binance Chain and Binance Smart Chain (BSC) .
 By introducing the Proof of Stake Authority (PoSA) consensus mechanism, BNB has created an ecosystem that allows nodes, token holders, developers, and users to benefit from the blockchain.

 This article is a quick start guide for BNB developers, hoping to provide developers with help.